 On the other hand, playing games at native resolutions could well become less relevant with the cited improvements to DLSS technology, and if the hardware is no longer impeded by the use of ray tracing, then "RTX on" will certainly be much more desirable as more and more games implement it - which juding by the numerous trailers popping up on Youtube for upcoming AAA titles featuring "RTX on", seems like that could well be the case.

 It was also noted in the announcement (which you can find below), that the cards would be supporting PCIe 4.0 technology, which will mean faster rendering and load times compared to PCIe 3.0, though once again, we will have to wait to see how much of a noticeable difference this will make to the everyday gamer's experience.

 We won't be going into a full spec breakdown today, but keep an eye out in the near future.
 Especially as people start getting their hands on these cards and as AIC partner models (e.g. ASUS' ROG Strix models and such) start to hit the shelves; we'll be closely watching benchmarks, and hopefully doing some of our own - we're all for the hype train but when it comes down to it, real-world performance is all that matters to us.

 Still, the founder's edition cards will be available for purchase from as early as 17th September for the 3080, 24th September for the 3090 and sometime in October for the 3070.
 So not long until we can see how these cards really perform, and whether they can live up to the "generational leap" Jensen made them out to be...

 What are your thoughts on the new 3000 series?
 Are you on the hype train?
 Sceptical?
-Definitely buying or upgrading as soon as you can?
+Will you definitely be buying it for your new build or to upgrade your prebuilt gaming PC?
 Let us know in the comments down below!